West Milford, New Jersey: Economy

 West Milford businesses are represented by the West Milford Chamber of Commerce, an organization of business men and women that has worked to improve and enhance the business community in West Milford since it was established in 1949.

 The Abby Theater opened in 1976 and was designed by Milton Herson for Music Makers Theaters, with a seating capacity of 1,400.
 The theater was named for Abby Leigh, wife of Mitch Leigh, then board chairman of Music Makers.
 The Abby Theater closed down in 2009 after several unsuccessful business attempts, as the township did not have enough residents to keep the business in operation.
 It was slated to be demolished in order to make room for an expansion of the ShopRite supermarket in 2012.

 In May 2009, Eden Farms, an 8 acres floral farm on Union Valley Road, became the first "preserved farm" in Passaic County.
 County officials used money from the Farmland Preservation Funds to purchase development rights to the farm.
 Owners George and Diana Cluff initially began working on the agreement in 2007.
 The deal prevents the farm from being built upon.

 Sports

 West Milford sports are overseen by the township department of Community Services and Recreation.
 The township has individual organizations that run each youth sports program, including: Junior wrestling, Youth Lacrosse, Little League Baseball (WMLL), Police Athletic League (PAL) Basketball, PAL Soccer, West Milford-Star Athletics Cheerleading, Midget Football Association (WMMFA) Football, WMMFA Cheerleading, Amateur Baseball Association (WMABA) Baseball, and Girls Softball Association softball (WMGSA).

+Parks and recreation

+Norvin Green State Forest covers 5416 acres in parts of West Milford, as well as portions of Bloomingdale and Ringwood.